Protecting Your Braces

 When you're done, thoroughly rinse out your mouth with water or mouthwash and check them in the mirror to ensure no food debris remains.
 A thorough inspection of your teeth is key.

 Regular Orthodontic and Dental Visits

-You will need to come to our office for periodic visits so Dr. James or Dr. Nanda can examine your braces to make sure they're working properly and to make adjustments.
+You will need to come to our office for periodic visits so Dr. James can examine your braces to make sure they're working properly and to make adjustments.
 You might feel some tightness or slight discomfort after any of these adjustments, but if it doesn't go away right away, contact us.
 Also contact us right away if you have any other concerns, such as broken parts.